image-forge.net

 Pass criteria

-PassCapture and deploy complete on pilot hardware; Windows boots; audit and logs explain what happened.
+PassCapture and deploy complete on the test hardware; Windows boots; job history and logs explain what happened.

 Conditional passThe workflow works with setup fixes such as adding WinPE drivers or opening a firewall rule.